Our Process

 1. Request an informational packet from the Nebraska Land Trust.

-2. Schedule a visit from the Nebraska Land Trust staff, so that we can answer questions and have a clear picture of your goals for the land.
+2. Schedule a meeting with the Nebraska Land Trust staff, so that we can answer questions and have a clear picture of your goals for the land.
 In deciding whether or not to proceed, it is recommended that landowners seek their own legal, financial, and family advice.

 3. If you wish to proceed, the Nebraska Land Trust will capture your goals and desired provisions for the conservation easement in a non-binding Letter of Agreement, which will also include financial details, a preliminary timeline, steps for completion, and the anticipated responsibilities of both parties.
 Once this letter is signed, we will begin work on your project.